sukantobej/Cafe-Coffee-House/README.md

 📎 **Conclusion**

--This project demonstrates how Excel can be used as a powerful business intelligence tool.
+This project demonstrates how Excel can be used as a powerful business intelligence tool.
 By consolidating sales data into a visually rich and interactive dashboard, Cafe Coffee House can drive better business decisions, identify sales trends, optimize operations, and improve customer experience.